danXyu/yuniversaldan_zocial/README.md

 ## General Usage

-The package revolves around the use of class .zocial in combination with any of the following:
+The package revolves around the use of class .zocial in combination with any of the classes in the following list.
+To use these classes, include them as a part of your HTML element's class in this way, using either hyperlinks or buttons.

 + .twitter
 + .facebook
 + .google
 + .paypal
 + (and more...)

-To use these classes, include them as a part of your HTML element's class in this way, using either hyperlinks or buttons.

 	<button class='zocial facebook'>Button label here</button>
 or
 	<a class="zocial twitter">Button label</a>

 ## Contributions